 Whole life order

-For the most serious cases, an offender may be sentenced to a life sentence with a ‘whole life order.’
+For the most serious cases, a person may be sentenced to a life sentence with a ‘whole life order.’
 This means that their crime was so serious that there is no minimum term set and that they will never be released from prison.

 Discretionary life sentences

-Watch this video from the Sentencing Council on how offenders are sentenced in England and Wales
+Watch this video from the Sentencing Council on how people with convictions are sentenced in England and Wales